-Attributes Of God - Part 1
+Attributes Of God

 Perfection - Matthew 5:48 - " Be ye therefore perfect, even as your Father which is in Heaven is perfect."
 God is all he ever could be in every possible way.
 He cannot be anything more than he is or anything less than he is, because if he could change in any way his perfection would not exist and he would be as changeable as his human creation.
 Perfection is not alterable!
 It was, is and will forever remain the same!
 God says, "I am God, I change not!"
 There is no other being in the universe who can make that claim, and since God is always the same, we can fully trust that he will do what he says.
 In Deuteronomy 32:4 the Bible says; "He is the rock, his work is perfect, for all his ways are judgment; a God of truth and without iniquity; just and right is he."
 It is impossible for an imperfect being to do perfect work as is evidenced by the history of mankind, yet this verse declares all God's work to be perfect!
 Perfection affects every other attribute of God because a perfect being doesn't change in any way.
 So then his perfection determines everything else about him.
 It is easy to understand then that God's love and wrath are both as perfect as they can be.
 God's mercy and judgment are also perfect as they can be.
 Everything that can be rightly said about God is proof that he is absolutely perfect and so he is unchangeable.
 Notice in Matthew 5:48 man is commanded to be perfect "as" his Father in Heaven is perfect.
-I believe that in a human being the word perfect applies only to doing the very best that we can do as humans.
+I believe that in a human being the word perfect applies only to doing the very best that we can be or do as humans trusting God to help us.
 Obviously we can't be perfect "like" God is because we would then be a god ourselves, and contrary to the teaching of some, the Godhead is closed.
-No more true and living gods will be created.
+No more true and living gods will ever be created.

 Eternity - Psalms 90:2 - "Before the mountains were brought forth, or ever thou hast formed the earth and the world, even from everlasting to everlasting thou art God."
-Eternity is the idea that God never had a beginning and he can never have an end.
+Eternal is the idea that God never had a beginning and he can never have an end.
 In addition, he is not affected by time as mankind and all of creation is.
 The Bible speaks in many places of eternity when speaking of God and when speaking of man.
-It all began for mankind in Genesis Chapter 1, verse 26 when God said; "Let us make man in our image and in our likeness."
+Everything began for mankind in Genesis Chapter 1, verse 26 when God said; "Let us make man in our image and in our likeness."
 To understand this verse we have to combine it with John 4:24 which says; "God is a Spirit, and they that worship him must worship him in spirit and in truth."
 Did you catch the importance of that statement?
 Since we are formed in the image of God, then we too are "a spirit."
 Since we truly are spirits, then the body that surrounds our spirit is nothing but a temporary, feeble residence God created for us to live in as we walk this earth.
 Like God, our spirits are eternal and will never die.
 Our mortal bodies collapse in a heap at death because there is no spirit in them.
-The house is empty much like there is no life in a house on earth when the whole family is not home.
-This, along with other supporting scriptures, gives credence to the teachings of an eternal home, either on the new earth of II Peter 3:13 and Revelation 21:1 or the Lake of Fire described briefly in Revelation 20:15.
-There are some teachers who mistakenly speak of an "eternal Hell" but they disregard this verse in Revelation which states that death and Hell will be cast into the Lake of Fire.
+The house is empty much like there is no life left in a house on earth when the whole family is not home.
+This, along with other supporting scriptures, gives great credence to the teachings of an eternal home, either on the new earth of 2 Peter 3:13 and Revelation 21:1 or the Lake of Fire described briefly in Revelation 20:14-15.
+There are some scripture teachers who mistakenly speak of an "eternal Hell" but they disregard this verse in Revelation 20 which states that death and Hell will be cast into the Lake of Fire.
 Some also teach of an eternal Heaven for mankind, but as my readers can see, the New Earth will be the final eternal destination of the redeemed children of God.
 Eternity then should be of great importance for all of us!

 Holiness - I Samuel 2:2 - "There is none holy as the Lord, for there is none beside thee; neither is there any rock like our God."
 God's holiness is something we can only grasp at, but never fully understand.
 Since we are sinful by nature, the idea of absolute purity runs contrary to what we are and what we understand.
 God alone is perfectly holy and pure!
 This will be one of the most frightening attributes of God on the day of judgment, because in the light of his holiness and purity, every person who died without getting right with God will come before him vile and sinful, and his holiness will cause such shame in them that they will be terrified before him with no place to hide.
 The sins of every person who refused to acknowledge what Jesus Christ did for them on Calvary will be so glaring that there will be instant understanding that the punishment they receive is what they will deserve, and every argument will be silenced in his presence.
 The Bible says, "There will be weeping and wailing and gnashing of teeth."
 Imagine, if you can, the unholy and profane suddenly bowing in abject terror before the Lord of the universe in all His holiness and power without the atoning blood of Christ.
 What a horrible day it will be for them to experience his justice and to feel his righteous wrath and indignation!